Authman2/The-Tile-Game/README.md

 - Artist: Adeola Uthman

 # How To Play
 When the game starts there will be fifteen tiles on the screen.
 Each tile will be randomly set to a certain shape and color.
 The player must tap each of the tiles, which will change its shape and color.
 The game is won when all of the tiles match.
-However, what makes it hard is that every time you tap one tile, the shape and color of all the adjacent tiles will also change.
+However, every time you tap one tile, the shape and color of all of the adjacent tiles will also change.

 #
 Every time you tap a tile it will go to the next image.
 The order of the tiles is as follows: